Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Mechanisms of thermal conductivity and simulations methods and details

 where $\av$ is the isobaric coefficient of thermal expansion and $B$ is the isothermal bulk modulus.
 These quantities take the following forms in the NPT ensemble:

 and

 with $V$ the system volume.
+The bulk modulus converges very quickly, and the thermal expansion coefficient does so acceptably, suggesting that the sampling of enthalpy in the NPT ensemble is the culprit.
 The fastest-converging method of calculating $C_V$ is in the NVE ensemble using fluctuations in kinetic energy, $K$ \cite{Tuckerman2010}:

+This expression converges the fastest of the terms in Eq. \ref{eqn:heatcapacityrelation}, implying that kinetic energy is very well sampled in the NVE ensemble.
 Eqs. \eqref{eqn:heatcapacityrelation}-\eqref{eqn:cv} can be used to calculate C$_P$ with faster convergence than the direct expression in Eq. \eqref{eqn:cp}, under the proviso that the mean density and temperature of the NPT and NVE simulations coincide.

 All calculated properties were averaged over 20 different initial conditions created by different seeding of initial particle velocities.